-One of the provisions of The Secure Act is for individuals to withdraw up to $5,000 to cover costs of new births or adoption.
+One of the provisions of The Secure Act is for individuals to withdraw up to $5,000 to cover the costs of new births or adoption.
 The compliant make distributions within a year.
 Coupes withdraw $10,000 without penalty.
 However, they must have separate retirement accounts.
 While you won’t have to pay a withdrawal fee, taxes must still be paid on pre-tax contributions.
 Wise planners consider the opportunity cost of compound growth on investments.

 Many Americans feel the costs of education for years.
-The Secure Act allows for people to save money to fund higher education.
+The Secure Act allows people to save money to fund higher education.
 Fund use includes loans of $10,000 or less.
 An investment vehicle, 529 accounts makes this possible.